factcast/factcast/factcast-site/documentation-docsy/content/en/UI/Setup/plugins.md

 Now, when you look at UserLogin Events through the UI, the UserId is all you see, because thats all the json there is to your fact payload.
 However it might be nice to know the UserName for a UserId when you look at it.
 Also it would be cool, to 'annotate' the Json with that information.
-This can be done by building custom Plugins:
+This can be done by building custom Plugins.

-In the client, you'd know what to do: Build a projection that consumes all the UserRegistered Events to provide a queryable Map<UserId, UserName>.
+A plugin provides you an API to inspect and annotate the Json that will be displayed to the User.

-If you now do this in a Plugin, it gives you an API to inspect and annotate the Json that will be displayed to the User.
+As part of a plugin, you could for instance build a projection that consumes all the UserRegistered Events to provide a queryable Map<UserId, UserName>, and use this data to annotate the `UserName` to every `UserId`.

 ### Getting started

 Take a look at `HeaderMetaTimestampToDatePlugin` as an example of the simplest Plugin possible.
 It just turns the `meta_.ts` attribute of the fact header into a human readable DateTime.
 ![header-meta-timestamp-to-date-plugin.png](header-meta-timestamp-to-date-plugin.png)